 Tri-State Boating Safety Fair

-In 2004 the Department of Boating and Waterways hosted a media day and safety event in partnership with the Arizona State Parks, Arizona Game and Fish Department and the Nevada Department of Wildlife.
+In 2004 the Division of Boating and Waterways hosted a media day and safety event in partnership with the Arizona State Parks, Arizona Game and Fish Department and the Nevada Department of Wildlife.
 This event was named the “Tri-State Boating Safety Fair” at Lake Havasu (a multi-jurisdictional body of water).
 The purpose of the event was to kick-off the boating season on the Colorado River and to raise awareness among area boaters of what the Tri-State region (specifically Arizona, California and Nevada) are doing to improve boating safety throughout the Colorado River region.
 All communication efforts for the day focused on the dangers of negligent operation and excessive speed, alcohol abuse while boating, carbon monoxide poisoning and the importance of wearing a Personal Flotation Device (PFD).

 Representatives from the National Safe Boating Council, the United States Coast Guard, the Power Squadrons, local law enforcement agencies and various media outlets – KFLG-FM, KLUK-FM and KNKK-FM were on hand to help promote the Safety Fair.
 Six different radio outlets aired 35 promotional announcements and 23 recorded as well as live call-ins the day of the event.
 Boating Law Administrators from California and Arizona along with department educational and safety experts conducted on-air interviews with radio personalities.
 A news story, recorded with the Arizona public relations department, ran on six Mojave stations prior to the event.
 Lastly, a print ad was placed in the April edition of the On the Water magazine and News-Herald highlighting the Tri-State Fair.